High quality Peruvian cocoa for fine chocolates

 1. Professionalising farmer organisations

-- We strengthen the socio-entrepreneurial capacities of CAC Pangoa, and measure them by using the SCOPE tool.
-Furthermore, the Peruvian National Quality Institute will evaluate the organisation's management.
+- We strengthen the socio-entrepreneurial capacities of CAC Pangoa, and measure them by using the SCOPE tool and with implementation of the improvement action plan.

 2. Improving the quality of fine flavour cocoa

-- We strengthen the cocoa cupping capacities and the quality management capacities of technicians and field staff of the 26 member organisations of APPCACAO.
+- We improve the cocoa tasting capacity and quality management skills of technicians and field staff of the 26 member organisations of APPCACAO.

 - We support the development of a database of fine flavour cocoa varieties.

 - We promote inclusive commercial relationships between CAC Pangoa and its clients, so as to have a more efficient and sustainable social and environmental impact over time.
-The learnings of these experiences can help us make a case on how to build bridges between farmer organisations and private actors.
+The lessons learned from these experiences can help us create a platform from which to build bridges between farming organisations and private actors.

-- We encourage start-ups of rural youth linked to the cocoa sector, and stimulate learning through apprenticeships and events.
+- We encourage rural youth to establish cocoa sector start-ups in order to stimulate learning through the development of apprenticeships and events.

 4. Creating impact

-- We bring more dynamics into multi-actor cocoa platforms, by focusing on the professionalisation of producer organisations, the development of sustainable and inclusive business models, quality management and the inclusion of women and youth.
+- We bring more dynamism into multi-actor cocoa platforms, by focusing on the professionalisation of producer organisations, the development of sustainable and inclusive business models, quality and data management, and the inclusion of women and youth.
 The goal is to gather information and lay the groundwork for the elaboration of a National Plan for Cocoa and Chocolate Development with the participation of key players from the public and private sectors, including civil society and academia.